Dasharo/docs/docs/guides/capsule-update.md

 Preservation is done as a best effort.
-However some firmware changes are expected (e.g., current custom logo is too large for the new firmware), thus a failure to move data in some cases won’t necessarily abort an update.
+However some firmware changes are expected (e.g., current custom logo can be too large for the new firmware), thus a failure to move data in some cases won’t necessarily abort an update.